skip to content

 Equinor believes that maintaining a strong relationship with high-quality suppliers will enable us to maintain competitiveness over time.
 We choose suppliers who operate in accordance with our values, and maintain high standards for health, safety and environment (HSE), ethics and corporate social responsibility.

-Major infrastructure developments like our Firefly and Donghae1 wind farm projects off the coast of Ulsan, bring a wide range of economic development opportunities for businesses, and create jobs, which generates a range of positive impacts for the local communities.
-We are committed to working with local companies and for our Firefly wind farm project, local suppliers like Sekwang and the marine survey company GeoView are already delivering to the project.
+Major infrastructure developments like our wind farm projects off the coast of Ulsan, bring a wide range of economic development opportunities for businesses, and create new jobs, which generates a range of positive impacts for the local communities.
+It can also drive investments in Korea’s renewable energy sector and enhance local supply chain capabilities.
+This is also an opportunity for South Korea and the Korean industry to take a leading role in developing the market for floating wind.

 If you want to know more about how to become a supplier to Equinor in South Korea, contact us on email: UlsanFOW@equinor.com